bingomanatee/wonderland-labs2020/site/doc/extend.md

 ## Web Apps

-There are a couple of meta tags that provide information about a web app when added to the Home Screen on iOS:
+There are a couple of meta tags that provide information about a web app when added to the Category Screen on iOS:

 * Adding `apple-mobile-web-app-capable` will make your web app chrome-less and provide the default iOS app view.
 You can control the color scheme of the